This article explains how to configure the Gainsight PX REST API.

-- Although there is no rate limiting currently in place, Gainsight PX will reach out to you if extreme API usage is detected.
+- The rate limit for public REST APIs is around 200 requests per second and 1 Million requests per day.
+Gainsight PX Support will reach out to you if extreme API usage is detected.

 - pageSize and scrollId

-- As documented in the Gainsight PX Rest Swagger Doc, the default pageSize on get calls (i.e. /users and /accounts) is 25.
+- As documented in the Gainsight PX REST Swagger document, the default pageSize on get calls (i.e. /users and /accounts) is 25.
 You can change the pageSize by adding a pageSize parameter to your URL (i.e. /users?pageSize=100) with max pageSize=1000.

 - Use the returned scrollId to make a request for the next page of results (i.e. /users?pageSize=100&scrollId=XXXXXXX)